pfreak2000/p2pool/README.md

 -------------------------

 Thanks to:
-* The Bitcoin Foundation for its generous support of P2Pool
+* The Starwels Foundation for its generous support of P2Pool
 * The Litecoin Project for its generous donations to P2Pool

 License: